Newborn sleep schedule: Do newborn babies need a sleep schedule?

 1. Fix day/night confusion

-If your baby is sleeping more during the day than at night, limit each individual nap to 2 hours.
-Light exposure is important for the establishment of normal circadian rhythms.
+If your baby is sleeping more during the day than at night, limit each individual nap to 2 hours. is important for the establishment of normal circadian rhythms.
 Keep lights on during the day, and make it dark at night.
 This will help sort day/night confusion.

 2. Know that unpredictability is common